Robust Reasoning Benchmark: The Robust Reasoning Benchmark

 \subsection{Visual and Spatial Encoding}

-This category tests the model's character-level attention by mapping the 1D problem string onto a 2D visual grid.
-All transformed inputs in this category are bounded by \texttt{GRID START} and \texttt{GRID END} markers.
-We evaluate four distinct spatial transformations. \textbf{Rail Fence Cipher:} The symbols of the encoded string are placed in a zigzag pattern across multiple rails (rows), and empty spatial gaps are filled with dots (\texttt{.})~\cite{rail_fence_cipher}. \textbf{Rectangle Perimeter:} User query is mapped onto the perimeter of a rectangle.
-The message is written as a single continuous string following the edges of the shape in a clockwise manner, beginning at the top-left. \textbf{Snake Vertical:} User query is written into a grid using a vertical `snake' (zigzag) pattern.
-Starting from the top-left, the text is written down the first column, then up the second column, then down the third, etc... \textbf{Snake Horizontal:} The user query is written into a grid using a horizontal `snake' (boustrophedon) pattern.
+This category tests the model's character-level attention by mapping the 1D problem string onto a 2D visual grid. \texttt{GRID START} and \texttt{GRID END} markers bound all transformed inputs in this category.
+We evaluate four distinct spatial transformations. \emph{Rail Fence Cipher:} We place the symbols of the encoded string in a zigzag pattern across multiple rails (rows) and fill empty spatial gaps with dots (\texttt{.})~\citet{rail_fence_cipher}. \emph{Rectangle Perimeter:} We map the user query onto the perimeter of a rectangle.
+The message follows the edges of the shape as a single continuous string in a clockwise manner, beginning at the top-left. \emph{Snake Vertical:} We write the user query into a grid using a vertical `snake' (zigzag) pattern.
+Starting from the top-left, the text flows down the first column, then up the second column, then down the third, and so on. \emph{Snake Horizontal:} We write the user query into a grid using a horizontal `snake' (boustrophedon) pattern.